 2.2 Security

 The secure storage of personal information is of great concern to us.
 We exercise care in securely storing or transmitting your information.
-Only those individuals who need access to your PII in order to do their jobs are allowed access.
 Any of our staff who violates our privacy and/or security policies is subject to disciplinary action, including possible termination and civil and/or criminal prosecution.

 3. Your Controls And Choices